risk-first/website/menagerie/Communication-Risk.md

 #### Forward Compatibility

-HTML and CSS provide "graceful failure" to mitigate **Protocol Risk**:  while its expected that all clients can parse the syntax of HTML and CSS, it's not necessary for them to be able to handle all of the tags, attributes and rules they see.
+HTML and CSS provide "graceful failure" to mitigate [Protocol Risk](Communication-Risk#protocol-risk):  while its expected that all clients can parse the syntax of HTML and CSS, it's not necessary for them to be able to handle all of the tags, attributes and rules they see.
 The specification for both these languages (and the HTTP headers we saw earlier) is that if you don't understand something, ignore it.
 Designing with this in mind means that old clients can always at least cope with new features, but it's not always possible.

 JavaScript _can't_ support this:  because the meaning of the next instruction will often depend on the result of the previous one.